-This bold, new approach places people at the centre.
-Resilient Reefs funds long term resilience planning, capacity building and implementation across five World Heritage reef sites.
-This includes funding for new Chief Resilience Officers and the development and implementation of a resilience strategies that address the threats facing both the reefs and the communities that depend on them.
+Resilient Reefs funds long-term resilience planning and implementation.
+This includes funding for new Chief Resilience Officers and the development and implementation of resilience strategies that address the immediate threats facing both the reefs and the communities that depend on them.

-Resilient Reefs is piloting this work with five World Heritage-listed coral reef sites.
-As these sites identify solutions to local challenges, we will share and scale these lessons to reef communities around the world via a global knowledge network.
+The Initiative is piloting this important work across its five coral reef sites.
+As these sites identify solutions to local challenges, this research will be shared and scaled for implementation in reef communities around the world via a global knowledge network.

 Reef resilience is the capacity of reef ecosystems and the individuals, businesses and communities that depend upon them to survive, adapt and recover from the stresses and shocks that they experience.
 By building resilience we are strengthening the ability of reef communities to prepare for and recover quickly from disturbances, adapt to changing circumstances and plan for an uncertain future.